Search-based Software Testing Driven by Automatically Generated and Manually Defined Fitness Functions: Automatic-Manual SBST for

 where ``\texttt{Speed}<$120$'' is a predicate indicating that the ``\texttt{Speed}'' is lower than the value ``$120$'', $\LTLg$ is the ``globally'' temporal operator, and $[0,20]$ is a time interval indicating that the predicate must hold from the time instant ``$0$'' to the time instant ``$20$''. \NAMESIMULINK automatically translates the STL specification into a fitness function $f_a$.
 The value generated by the fitness function $f_a$ is negative if the property is violated and positive otherwise.
-In addition, the higher is the positive value computed by $f_a$, the farther the system from violating its requirement; and the lower is the negative value, the farther the system from satisfying its requirement.
+As before, the magnitude of the value reflects the relative distance the system is from failing or satisfying its requirement.

-\emph{Manual Fitness} (\phase{6}). \NAMESIMULINK enables engineers to define a fitness function that considers the output (\outputs) of the \simulink simulation, the model of system \system, and assumption \asmpt for the computation of fitness value $\fitness_m$.
-For example, the function below is a possible fitness function for the AT model, given a property that requires the vehicle speed to be lower than $120mph$ at all times.
+\emph{Manual Fitness} (\phase{6}). \NAMESIMULINK enables engineers to define a fitness function that considers the input (\inputs) of the \simulink simulation, the model of system \system, and assumption \asmpt for the computation of fitness value $\fitness_m$.
+For example, given a property that requires the vehicle speed to be lower than $120$mph at all times, the function

-where $mean(\texttt{Throttle})$ and $mean(\texttt{Brake})$ are the average values assumed by the \texttt{Throttle} and \texttt{Brake} input signals over the simulation time.
-The value assumed by $mean(\texttt{Throttle})$ increases as the average value assumed by the input signal \texttt{Throttle} increases.
-The value assumed by $mean(\texttt{Brake})$ decreases as the average value assumed by the input signal \texttt{Brake} decreases.
-Since \NAME minimizes the value computed by the fitness function, the function $f_m$ guides the search toward areas of the input domain with high \texttt{Throttle} and low \texttt{Brake} values that are more likely to make the speed of the vehicle higher than $120mph$.
-Specifically, the higher the value of the $mean(\texttt{Throttle})$, the lower the value computed by $f_m$, and the lower the value of the $mean(\texttt{Brake})$, the lower the value computed by $f_m$.
+is a possible manual fitness function for the AT model, where $mean(\texttt{Throttle})$ and $mean(\texttt{Brake})$ are the average values assumed by the \texttt{Throttle} and \texttt{Brake} input signals over the simulation time.
+The value assumed by $mean(\texttt{Brake})$ increases as the average value assumed by the input signal \texttt{Brake} increases.
+The value assumed by the term $-mean(\texttt{Throttle})$ decreases as the average value assumed by the input signal \texttt{Throttle} increases.
+Since \NAME minimizes the value computed by the fitness function, the function $f_m$ guides the search toward areas of the input domain with high \texttt{Throttle} and low \texttt{Brake} values that are more likely to make the speed of the vehicle higher than $120$mph.
+Specifically, the higher the value of the $mean(\texttt{Throttle})$, the lower the value of $f_m$, and the lower the value of the $mean(\texttt{Brake})$, the lower the value of $f_m$.